 Studio photographers will appreciate that the Panasonic GH5 (unlike the GR II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the GR II are recent models that are part of the current product line-up.
-The GR II replaced the earlier Ricoh GR, while the GH5 followed on from the Panasonic GH4.
+The GR II is a recent model that features in the current product line-up of Ricoh.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Ricoh websites.

 So what is the bottom line?
 Is the Panasonic GH5 better than the Ricoh GR II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.